mongodb/mongodb-kubernetes-operator/contributing.md

 * MongoDB image: Docker image that includes the MongoDB server.

-* Pre-stop Hook: This image includes a binary that helps orchestrate the restarts of the MongoDB Replica Set members, in particular, when dealing with version upgrades, which requires a very precise set of operations to allow for seamless upgrades and downgrades, with no downtime.
+* Version upgrade post-start hook image: This image includes a binary that helps orchestrate the restarts of the MongoDB Replica Set members, in particular, when dealing with version upgrades, which requires a very precise set of operations to allow for seamless upgrades and downgrades, with no downtime.